Onward Ticket for Schengen Family Visa

 • Any specific categories, like exempt fees or cases involving repatriation or appeal, are marked clearly as other documents.

-Your Application Playbook From India: What To File And When To Show Travel Proof
+Your India Application Playbook: What to File and When to Show Travel Proof

 Before you start collecting papers, decide on the flow.
 You want a file that reads in one pass and a plan for when to show your onward or return proof.
 Follow this playbook and you will keep the process calm and predictable.
-Align your itinerary quickly using a dummy ticket booking that matches your dates.
-This playbook draws from thousands of successful Indian applications we've supported.
+Align your itinerary quickly using a onward ticket proof that matches your dates.

 Choose The Right Mission And Category